What Hollywood terminology do screenwriters need to know?

 Often referred to as script reader as well.
 These individuals are tasked with reading the many, many screenplays that come in through the production and development offices.
 They read scripts, novels, and other materials to search for the properties that the powers that be are looking for.
 They write studio coverage (see below) and are basically the weeding out system of Hollywood.
 They are also the most critical individual in the screenwriter’s eyes because if they don’t engage that reader with their scripts, they have no chance of getting their scripts into the hands of the powers that be.

 Short for release form.
 This is a document that releases any liability from the powers that be when they read your script.
 Screenwriters are asked to sign these before the powers that be read the script.
 This ensures that there is no promise made by them by reading the script as far as money, consideration, etc.

-A reboot is a movie that has discarded all continuity in an established series in order to recreate its characters, timeline, and backstory from the beginning.
-Sony rebooted its Spider-Man franchise with The Amazing Spider-Man movies and have now partnered with Marvel to do it again.
+A reboot is a movie that has discarded all continuity in an established series to recreate its characters, timeline, and backstory from the beginning.
+Sony rebooted its Spider-Man franchise with The Amazing Spider-Man movies and partnered with Marvel to do it again.

 A remake is a movie that is based on a pre-existing movie’s script.
-You’ll often see these come from the studios due to the fact that a remake already has a pre-determined audience and doesn’t need to be marketed as much — as far as concept, story, characters, etc. Or the previous movie underperformed, but the concept and/or source material is worth exploring once again.
+You’ll often see these come from the studios since a remake already has a pre-determined audience and doesn’t need to be marketed as much — as far as concept, story, characters, etc. Or the previous movie underperformed, but the concept and/or source material is worth exploring once again.